Feel comfortable with online tools, and don’t want the step-by-step version? The Quick Start Guide takes you on a no-nonsense tour of the basics.

 - Pick a web address: Choose your free YourAddress.wordpress.com web address.
 (For a custom YourAddress.com web address, head to the next step.)

-- Choose a plan: Choose between basic, premium, and business, ranging from $0 to $299.00 — Premium and Business include a custom address.
-You can always upgrade to a paid plan later, once you’re hooked on blogging.
+- Choose a plan: Choose between Free, Personal, Premium, and Business, ranging from $0 to $299.00.
+The Personal, Premium, and Business plans include a custom address.
 (What’s the difference?
-Here’s the difference.)
+(Here’s the difference.)